Buying Property in Portugal

 This varies depending on the property you purchase.
 However, for private property, the total purchase cost should be between 7 percent and 10 percent.

-Is Portugal a good place to invest in Property?
+Is Portugal a good place to invest in property?

 The real estate market in Portugal is inexpensive compared to other Western European capitals.
 In recent years, it has seen a period of steady growth, which makes it an excellent place to invest.